 The Church rises and falls on leadership.

-Summit Institute Internship develops next-generation ministry leaders.
-We are committed to discipling young leaders and fostering their growth in knowledge, character, vision, and ministry skills.
+The Summit Institute Apprenticeship develops next-generation ministry leaders.
+We are committed to discipling leaders and fostering their growth in knowledge, character, vision, and ministry skills.

-Interns are immersed in ministry opportunities within Summit Church in conjunction with personal ministry passion.
-The demands are high.
-The commitment level is demanding.
-One key element separating the Summit Institute Internship from others is mentorship by a personal Ministry Coach.
-These Coaches are committed to equipping you with necessary ministry skills while helping you grow spiritually.
+Apprentices are immersed in ministry opportunities within Summit Church in conjunction with personal ministry passion.
+One key elements separating the Summit Institute Apprenticeship from others is mentorship by an intentionally-chosen Ministry Coach and Discipler.
+These mentors are committed to equipping you with necessary ministry skills while helping you grow spiritually.

 Summit embraces the ministry philosophy of building people through the ministry of our church.
 We believe the church is a perfect environment for accomplishing the task of discipling and developing leaders for global ministry.
 Our commitment is to raise up the next generation of leaders by reproducing.
 (2 Timothy 2:2)

-Summit Institute Internship begins August 10th and concludes May 30th.
-Following the Orientation, you and your Ministry Coach will discuss the details of your Internship.
-The bi-weekly training classes are combined with bi-monthly Coaches meetings to develop the character and skills necessary to be a church leader.
+Summit Institute Apprenticeship begins in August and concludes the following May.
+Following the Orientation, you and your Ministry Coach will discuss the details of your Apprenticeship.
+The weekly training classes are combined with bi-weekly coaching and discipleship meetings to develop the character and skills necessary to be a church leader.

 Who Should Apply?

-Summit Institute Internship is a high-investment internship for men and women who are either exploring or feel called, to church ministry.
-If you’re a college senior or above, possess a desire for future vocational ministry, be intentionally challenged in a gospel-saturated environment, then, we’d love for you to apply.
-The Summit Institute Internship runs from August to May.
-Be aware, Intern responsibilities require a reliable form of transportation and you are responsible for providing your own housing.
+Summit Institute Apprenticeship is a high-investment program for men and women who are either exploring or feel called to church ministry.
+If you’re a college senior or above, possess a desire for future vocational ministry, and want to be intentionally challenged in a gospel-saturated environment, then we’d love for you to apply!
+The Summit Institute Apprenticeship runs from August to May.
+Apprentice responsibilities require a reliable form of transportation and you are responsible for providing your own housing.

-Learn what would be expected of you in a Summit Institute Internship.
+Learn what would be expected of you in a Summit Institute Apprenticeship.

-- Interns are expected to attend weekly sessions on Mondays for developmental classes; this also includes giving a sermonette twice a semester.
+- Apprentices are expected to attend weekly sessions on Mondays for developmental classes; this also includes giving a sermonette twice a semester.

-- As their amount of hours/one year tenure (20 hours) and assistance role reflects, integration into the Summit staff as a whole is not as robust as that of an apprentice.
-However, interns are still expected to integrate themselves in Summit culture and the Summit staff are expected to treat them as an integral part of the ministry.
+- As their amount of hours/one year tenure (20 hours) and assistance role reflects, integration into the Summit staff as a whole is not as robust as that of a resident.
+However, apprentices are still expected to integrate themselves in Summit culture and the Summit staff are expected to treat them as an integral part of the ministry.

 Where: The Summit Church in Raleigh-Durham, NC.